Marley0523/gmod.github.io/wiki/DIYA.md

 title="Edit section: Status">edit</a><span
 class="mw-editsection-bracket">]</span></span></h3>
-Active development of DIYA is currently on hiatus, pending the hiring of additional people to work on it. <a href="User:Stewarta" title="User:Stewarta">Andrew Stewart</a>, one of DIYA's developers also has plans to convert the DIYA modules into a series of <a href="Galaxy.1" title="Galaxy">Galaxy</a> modules.dules into a series of
+Active development of DIYA is currently on hiatus, pending the hiring of additional people to work on it. <a href="User%3AStewarta" title="User%3AStewarta">Andrew Stewart</a>, one of DIYA's developers also has plans to convert the DIYA modules into a series of <a href="Galaxy.1" title="Galaxy">Galaxy</a> modules.dules into a series of
 <a href="Galaxy.1" title="Galaxy">Galaxy</a> modules. <span